httpie/http-prompt/CONTRIBUTING.rst

 Make sure your virtualenv is activated.
 To run tests, do::

     $ cd ~/Projects/http-prompt
-    $ py.test
+    $ pytest

-``py.test`` runs the tests with your virtualenv's Python version.
+``pytest`` runs the tests with your virtualenv's Python version.
 This is good for fast testing.
 To test the code against multiple Python versions, you use Tox_.